enricozb/enricozb.github.io/thoughts_md/math/functions/functions_2.md

 $\text{rev}(37001_8, 8) = 10073_8$, as expected.
 Finally we see that
 $\text{rev}(\text{deadbeef}_{16}, 16) = \text{feebdaed}_{16}$.

-Even though this is over 10x slower than the naive string-reversal approach, it's still pretty cool that this can be done using only binary operations.
+Even though this is over 10 times slower than the naive string-reversal approach, it's still pretty cool that this can be done using only binary operations.